Subscribe To This Site

 Here's a run down of some of the main ones.

-Vegetarians are less prone to heart disease.
-This is in part because the diet tends to be lower in cholesterol forming foods and hard fats.
 However, vegetarians who consume a diet which has a high proportion of cheeses and other sources of hard fats may still be at similar risk to non-vegetarians.
 One of the chief benefits of a vegetarian diet is that most people end up eating just more fruit and vegetables.
 Many of these foods have a protective role to play.

-Vegetarians are also more likely than meat eaters to maintain a healthy blood pressure.
-High blood pressure is a contributory cause of heart problems.
 Fruits and vegetables help maintain healthy blood which is less likely to flow sluggishly.
 Many meat eaters simply do not get enough natural plant fibre in their diets.

-Vegetarianism and cancer
+Vegetarianism and avoiding cancer

-Cancer's causes are many and it is not true to say that eating meat causes cancer. the truth is far more complex.
+Cancer's causes are many and it is not true to say that eating meat causes cancer.
+The truth is far more complex.
 But fruit and vegetables offer a considerable degree of protection against cancer; vegetarians tend to eat diets which are high in these protective foods.

 Vitality - another vegetarian benefit